spiral/roadrunner-bridge/README.md

 ------

 ### Logger
-Logger provide a simple way to send log messages to RoadRunner.
+Logger provides a simple way to send log messages to RoadRunner.

 ## Configuration